SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## data models

 A data model is a model that provides structure to data, and to their properties, how they relate amongst each other, and how they relate to RL.

-In computing, a database is an organized collection of data stored and accessed electronically.
+A database is an organized collection of data.
+Any database implements a data model.

 A DBMS (database management system) is the software used to manage a database.

 A (data)(base) query language is a language used to query data in databases/information systems.